-Most cell phone users know what a SIM card is, and they know that they need it in order for a smartphone to work properly.
+Most cell phone users know what a SIM card is, and they know they need it for a smartphone to work properly.
 The card itself is a small chip that is otherwise known as a Subscriber Identity Module.

 As you might be able to guess from the name, a SIM card stores data about you as a phone user.
 It also allows the phone to work to perform its intended function of making calls or sending text messages.

-Because smartphones today are so different from the first mobile flip phones that one might be familiar with, some users have wondered if they can put SIMs in those older phone models.
+Because smartphones today are so different from the first mobile flip phones, some users have wondered whether they can put SIMs in those older phone models.
 We’ll discuss various aspects of this topic in our article below.

-Because we’re so familiar with modern smartphone technology today, some people may not realize that there are different protocols for different kinds of phones.
+We’re so familiar with modern smartphone technology today, so some people may not realize there are different protocols for different kinds of phones.

-The truth is, some flip phones have SIM cards, but not all of them need to use SIM cards in order to function.
+The truth is some flip phones have SIM cards, but they don’t all need to use SIM cards to function.

 Some flip phones use GSM technology, and others use CDMA technology.
-CDMA technology is an older version of cell phone technology that doesn’t require SIM cards in order to function properly.
-For CDMA technology, the cell phones used a number that was registered with the cell phone carrier, and this number is what activated the phone’s function.
+CDMA is an older version of cell phone technology that doesn’t require SIM cards to function properly.
+For CDMA technology, cell phones used a number that was registered with the cell phone carrier, and this number is what activated the phone’s functions.

-You can think of this number as something that is similar to a serial number for the phone itself.
-It was an identification number that was unique to that phone, for that carrier, and allowed the phone to activate all the usual services that SIM cards do for smartphones today.
+You can think of this number as a serial number for the phone itself.
+It was an identification number unique to that phone for that carrier and allowed the phone to activate all the usual services that SIM cards do for smartphones today.

-The technology was different, but CDMA protocols for this number essentially created a sort of embedded, non-removable SIM-like card that allowed older flip phones to function properly.
+The technology was different, but CDMA protocols essentially created a sort of embedded, non-removable SIM-like card that allowed older flip phones to function properly.

-However, it is also true that some flip phones do have SIM cards, just like what you’d expect to find in the small square chips that you can remove from a modern smartphone.
+However, it is also true that some flip phones have SIM cards, just like you’d expect to find in the small square chips that you can remove from a modern smartphone.

-It is worth noting, however, that some older phones that use SIM technology may have cards that are a different size from the ones you are used to in a smartphone.
-This point could be important if you’re ever planning to swap a SIM from one phone to another, particularly a flip model that runs on GSM technology and is able to accept SIMs.
+It is worth noting, however, that some older phones that use SIM technology may have different-sized cards from the ones you are used to in a smartphone.
+This point could be important if you’re ever planning to swap a SIM from one phone to another, particularly a flip model that runs on GSM technology and can accept SIMs.

-When technology started to improve beyond 2G and other standards for communication, flip phones were still relatively ubiquitous.
-Manufacturers and developers needed to be able to make different models of flip phones that could utilize the newer standards that were coming out.
+When technology started to improve beyond 2G and other communication standards, flip phones were still relatively ubiquitous.
+Manufacturers and developers needed to be able to make different models of flip phones that could utilize the newer standards that were emerging.

-Therefore, flip phones started to use SIM cards as they switched over from CDMA to GSM.
-There might still be ways to find compatibility between a SIM for a flip phone and a SIM for a smartphone, but it is less likely than the way you can swap SIMs between two smartphones today.
-However, the possibility exists, so we will touch on it in later sections.
+Therefore, flip phones started using SIM cards as they switched from CDMA to GSM.
+There might still be ways to find compatibility between a SIM for a flip phone and a SIM for a smartphone, but it is less likely than how you can swap SIMs between two smartphones today.
+However, the possibility exists, so we will touch on it later.

 If you want to put a SIM card in a flip phone, you’ll first have to find a compatible model that will take such a card.